-

 off the ACS blacklist (Unproven Therapies

-List).
-In the late 70's and early 80's
+late 70's and early 80's several

-several trials showed that hyperthermia
+trials showed that hyperthermia combined

-combined with radiation produced superior
+with radiation produced superior results

-results over radiation alone.
+over radiation alone.

 - Source: AGH University of